 The hyper-parameters used in our experiments are listed in \Cref{tab:policy_setting} as default.

-Our experiments use separate multi-layer perception with ${tanh}$ activations for the policy network, value network and cost network.
+Our experiments use separate multilayer perceptrons with ${tanh}$ activations for the policy network, value network and cost network.
 Each network consists of two hidden layers of size (64,64).
-All of the networks are trained using $Adam$ optimizer with learning rate of 0.01.
+All of the networks are trained using $Adam$ optimizer with a learning rate of 0.01.

 We apply an on-policy framework in our experiments.
-During each epoch the agent interact $B$ times with the environment and then perform a policy update based on the experience collected from the current epoch.
+During each epoch the agent interacts $B$ times with the environment and then performs a policy update based on the experience collected from the current epoch.
 The maximum length of the trajectory is set to 1000 and the total epoch number $N$ is set to 200 as default.
 In our experiments the Walker and the Ant were trained for 1000 epochs due to the high dimension.

 The policy update step is based on the scheme of TRPO, which performs up to 100 steps of backtracking with a coefficient of 0.8 for line searching.